degreepath/auditor/tests/snapshots/2018-19/major/computer-science.md

 ## Electives
-For this requirement, you must have at least two courses taken with the “csci_elective” attribute.
+For this requirement, you must take at least two courses with the “csci_elective” attribute.

 ## Capstone